clssn/numato-gpio/README.md

 ## Install development environment

-If you plan to make a contribution you should use `poetry` to set-up your development environment.
+If you plan to make a contribution you should use `uv` to set-up your development environment.
 So first make sure to install the tool if you don't have it already.

-    pip install poetry
+    make uv

-Then have poetry install the dependencies and the numato-project (editable) in a virtualenv.
+Then have uv install the dependencies and the numato-project (editable) in a virtualenv.

-    poetry install
+    uv sync

 You can now activate the virtualenv (.venv directory) like

-    poetry shell
+    source .venv/bin/activate

 If you use VSCode or similar IDEs, ensure that their Python environment is configured to the .venv directory so their tools, like Debugger, Test Explorer etc., work.

-Note that all commands of the Makefile are using `poetry run`, so you don't have to run `poetry shell` before calling them.
+Note that all commands of the Makefile are using `uv run` or `uvx`, so you don't have to activate the virtualenv before calling them.

 ## System Tests